ohmma0tokita/Python-Made-Gifs/README.md

 # In the GIF creation script import the necessary modules
 from gif_utils import create_gif

-# List of frames
-put your frames in a single folder in an orderly manner, the script will do the rest

 # Create a GIF
 create_gif("frames-folder-name", music_file="music-file",speed="transition-speed")